Sir George Stokes, 1st Baronet: Contributions to engineering

-Stokes was involved in several investigations into railway accidents, especially the Dee Bridge disaster in May 1847, and he served as a member of the subsequent Royal Commission into the use of cast iron in railway structures.
+Stokes was involved in several investigations into railway accidents, especially the Dee Bridge disaster in Chester in May 1847, and he served as a member of the subsequent Royal Commission into the use of cast iron in railway structures.
 He contributed to the calculation of the forces exerted by moving engines on bridges.
 The bridge failed because a cast iron beam was used to support the loads of passing trains.
 Cast iron is brittle in tension or bending, and many other similar bridges had to be demolished or reinforced.

 He appeared as an expert witness at the Tay Bridge disaster, where he gave evidence about the effects of wind loads on the bridge.
 The centre section of the bridge (known as the High Girders) was completely destroyed during a storm on 28 December 1879, while an express train was in the section, and everyone aboard died (more than 75 victims).
 The Board of Inquiry listened to many expert witnesses, and concluded that the bridge was "badly designed, badly built and badly maintained".

 As a result of his evidence, he was appointed a member of the subsequent Royal Commission into the effect of wind pressure on structures.
 The effects of high winds on large structures had been neglected at that time, and the commission conducted a series of measurements across Britain to gain an appreciation of wind speeds during storms, and the pressures they exerted on exposed surfaces.

 Work on religion

 Stokes generally held conservative religious values and beliefs.
 In 1886, he became president of the Victoria Institute, which had been founded to defend evangelical Christian principles against challenges from the new sciences, especially the Darwinian theory of biological evolution.
 He gave the 1891 Gifford lecture on natural theology.
 He was also the vice-president of the British and Foreign Bible Society and was actively involved in doctrinal debates concerning missionary work.
-However, although his religious views were mostly orthodox, he was unusual among Victorian evangelicals in rejecting eternal punishment in hell, and instead was a proponent of Conditionalism.
+However, although his religious views were mostly orthodox, he was unusual among Victorian evangelicals in rejecting eternal punishment in hell, and instead was a proponent of Christian conditionalism.

 As President of the Victoria Institute, Stokes wrote: "We all admit that the book of Nature and the book of Revelation come alike from God, and that consequently there can be no real discrepancy between the two if rightly interpreted.
 The provisions of Science and Revelation are, for the most part, so distinct that there is little chance of collision.
 But if an apparent discrepancy should arise, we have no right on principle, to exclude either in favour of the other.
 For however firmly convinced we may be of the truth of revelation, we must admit our liability to err as to the extent or interpretation of what is revealed; and however strong the scientific evidence in favour of a theory may be, we must remember that we are dealing with evidence which, in its nature, is probable only, and it is conceivable that wider scientific knowledge might lead us to alter our opinion".